 - Salt as needed

-- ¼ cup curd or fresh yogurt (do not use sour one)
+- ¼ cup curd (fresh yogurt, do not use sour one)

 - Rinse and soak rice for at least 20 minutes.
 Drain water completely.
 Set aside.